 No doubt, these two amps let me do that often, I pair them with my high-end DAC just so I can experience that tonal substance factor that is off the charts good on them and with select other headphones that only accentuate said substance (heft to the experience, weight carried) factor.

-For the price, I’ve not come across anything that offers value on this level.
+For the price, I’ve not come across anything that offers value on the level of the NHB.
 I hope XRK971 decides to build his own legitimate business and takes his knowledge of circuitry into a much bigger platform for sale in the community.

 - Ultra-low -126dB noise floor